JesseDarr/dARM/README.md

 4. [Assembly](#assembly)

 ## Versions
-Version numbers are determined purley by emotion.
+Version numbers are determined purely by emotion.
 Don't ask what SDE stands for.

 | Version   | Date          | Notes                             |
 |---        | ---           | ---                               |